 Square – two or more planets that are 90 degrees away from one another and within an 8 degree orb.
 The square had been considered the most “negative” aspect and all doom and gloom.
 Today’s astrologers recognize that squares provide challenges and problems that must be resolved, and by resolving the issue one can grow and improve their lot in life.
 In that sense, squares are a lot less negative and may even be positive since, like in the human body, a pain is a symptom that something is wrong and must be fixed.
 The signs and planets involved will often dictate how positive or negative the experience can be.

-Quincunx (or Inconjunct) – an aspect comprised of one planet in the horoscope 150 degrees from another.
+Quincunx (or Inconjunct) – usually considered a minor aspect the quincunx may have greater influence in some horoscopes.
+It is comprised of at least two planets in the horoscope at 150 degrees from one another.
 Also called an inconjunct, a quincunx brings two signs and houses together that have no quality of relationship by element or mode.
-This unusual aspect appears to require the planets to take over and work together.
-Oddly, there will be one major quality that the signs share and this is part of the resolution that must occur.
-This may require a letting go or a sacrifice of something involving one of the planets, signs, or houses for a positive outcome to occur.
-It’s as unusual as it’s name and has both positive and negative energies.
+This unusual aspect appears to require the planets to develop unusual solutions to work together.
+Oddly, there will be one major quality that the two signs share and this is part of the resolution that must occur for the aspect to be positive.
+This may require a letting go or a sacrifice of something involving one of the planets, signs, or houses for a later positive outcome to occur.
+It’s an aspect that is as unusual as it’s name and has both positive and negative qualities.
 Once the tension or negativity is resolved the aspect appears to “relax” and allow a transformation or opportunity to occur.
-I really did not mean for this to sound like magic.
-It is a two-part process but many aspects in astrology are intended to instruct and help change behaviour for the better.
+It is a two-part process but many aspects in astrology are intended to instruct and help change behaviour for the better over time.